Surface Water & Watershed Management

 Where can I find additional resources regarding surface water?

-A great deal of information can be accessed from the Wisconsin Department of Natural Resources’ Surface Water landing page, including information about Wisconsin’s water quality standards, water quality reports, and WDNR programs aimed at assessing and protecting surface water quality and habitat.
+A great deal of information can be accessed from the Wisconsin Department of Natural Resources’ Surface Water website page, including information about Wisconsin’s water quality standards, water quality reports, and WDNR programs aimed at assessing and protecting surface water quality and habitat.

-The Wisconsin Department of Natural Resources Surface Water Data Viewer is an online tool for accessing and viewing water quality data collected across the state of Wisconsin.
+The Wisconsin Department of Natural Resources Surface Water Data Viewer webpage is an online tool for accessing and viewing water quality data collected across the state of Wisconsin.

-PDF files of the State of Wisconsin’s bi-annual Water Quality Report to Congress can be downloaded from the WDNR website.
+PDF files of the State of Wisconsin’s bi-annual Water Quality Report to Congress webpage can be downloaded from the WDNR website.

 Where can I find additional resources regarding watershed management and farmer-led watershed councils?